New England Journal of Medicine July 16, 2015

 Endpoint

-Key result: Empagliflozin significantly reduced the risk of CV death and hospitalization for heart failure compared to placebo.
+Key result: Empagliflozin significantly reduced the risk of the primary composite outcome and cardiovascular death compared to placebo.

 Tailored to your role